 Using, making and sharing whiteboard materials can involve more than one software and online service and some steps in-between, LEaD are available to help guide you through the choices and processes to suit your needs and we have a variety of City supported software and services to help you share your work.

 Q. What would you like to do?
-Add your request to the chat or to the word document

 There are some skills that you may have or will need a little training in, LEaD can assist, it is useful to be confident in the following,